patricksavalle/devops-project-template/content/developer-testing-strategy.md

 - [ ] Use [Design-by-Contract](coding-guidelines.md#design-by-contract) to complement developer testing

-- [ ] Write high level tests for new features as a whole **before** implementing the feature
+- [ ] Write tests for new features as a whole **before** implementing the feature

-- [ ] Write lower level tests for new feature's parts **after** the implementation passes the high-level tests **and** it's design is satisfactory
+- [ ] Write tests for new feature's internal parts when the implementation's design is becoming stable

    > This prevents continuously having to refactor the tests while implementation's design still changes.
-   > These test now serve to prevent and help locate regression during refactors

 - [ ] Use a framework to mock integrations, turning integration test into isolation tests (unit tests)